Iximiel/cudaOnPlumed/Helpers.md

 ## The reduction kernel

-Here I am showing only the more ND kernel, the 1D one is exaclty this one, but with the `blockIdx.y * something` parts removed.
+Here I am showing only the ND kernel, the 1D one is like this one, but with the `blockIdx.y * something` parts removed.

-The reduction kernels are assembled with cub building bloks
+The reduction kernels are assembled with _cub_ building blocks

 ```c++
 template <typename T, int BLOCK_THREADS, int ITEMS_PER_THREAD>